mingyang91/ssh-mcp/README.md

 ## Installation and Integration

-You have two options for installation:
+You have three options for installation:

 ### Option 1: Using Docker (Recommended)